 In order to maintain I-9 compliance, employers are required to inspect and retain copious forms and documents, and be ready to present them to inspectors.
 Managers and HR personnel are also responsible for verifying the authenticity of documents to a certain degree, which is a difficult task when there are so many different types of documents that are accepted.

 Maintaining compliance is crucial for companies and penalties are severe, but you don’t have to do it alone.
-At Pobjecky & Pobjecky, we are here to assist you with your immigration compliance efforts in order to ensure that your company is prepared in any situation and help you maintain a legal workforce.
+At Pobjecky & Pobjecky, our immigration compliance lawyers are here to assist you in order to ensure that your company is prepared in any situation and help you maintain a legal workforce.